 "Uh-oh, stop right there, missy," I told myself.
 "Don't start playing, 'When they're older,' because it's a lose-lose proposition."

 "When they're older" is the trap that entices you to long for a different stage of life.
-I sometimes fall into it, but it's not a good place to live.
-Because if I live my entire life in the "When They're Older" trap, before I know it, they'll be older.
+I've sometimes fallen into it, but it's not a good place to live.
+Because, you see, if I live my entire life in the "When They're Older" trap, before I know it, they'll be older.
 And they'll be gone.

 It goes something like this, looking back to infancy: